Cats Protection is the UK's leading feline welfare charity, helping around 500 cats a day across the UK

 Support from People's Postcode Lottery players helps Cats Protection to ensure a brighter future for cats.

-Find out more about the impact of People's Postcode Lottery player funding on the work of Cats Protection.
+Find out more about the impact of player funding from People's Postcode Lottery on the work of Cats Protection.